heroku/webapp-runner/README.md

     --scanBootstrapClassPath
        Set jar scanner scan bootstrap classpath.
        Default: false
+    --secure-error-report-valve
+      Set true to set ErrorReportValve properties showReport and showServerInfo to false.
+This protects from Apache stacktrace logging of malicious http requests.
+      Default: false
     --session-store
       Session store to use (valid options are 'memcache' or 'redis') --session-store-ignore-pattern